FelixODev/FelixODev/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on small ready-to-use web applications
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning aws cloud essentials
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on firebase and other backend projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with app marketing
-- 💬 Ask me about ...
+- 💬 Ask me about Firebase as a fullstack service
-- 📫 How to reach me: ...
+- 📫 How to reach me: admin@felixo.dev
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like to golf!
 -->